 Here are some common causes of knee pain:

-- Baker's cyst.
-A fluid-filled swelling behind the knee that may occur with swelling (inflammation) from other causes, like arthritis.
+- Baker cyst -- A fluid-filled swelling behind the knee that may occur with swelling (inflammation) from other causes, such as arthritis

 - Cancers that either spread to your bones or begin in the bones